umich-vci/terraform-provider-bluecat/website/docs/d/ip4_network-block-range.html.markdown

 * `addresses_in_use` - The number of addresses allocated/in use on the network.

 * `addresses_free` - The number of addresses unallocated/free on the network.

+* `custom_properties` - A map of all custom properties associated with the IPv4 network.